-Although the form is quite archaic by means of attributes, it can be considered a good conceptualization of the Bim (Building Information Modeling) that lately is becoming fashionable.
-The best gain is that the budget can be kept "semi-dynamic", such that when changing the plans, a modification of the budget can be generated if this is the case.
-It is also good to apply steel pieces that sooner or later will be a headache for the master builder and the steel erection contractor.
+Although the form is quite archaic through attributes, it can be considered a good conceptualization of the Bim (Building Information Modeling) that is lately becoming fashionable.
+The best benefit is that the budget can be kept "semi dynamic", such that when changing the plans, a modification of the budget can be generated if you like.
+Also good is the application to the steel parts that sooner or later will be a headache for the master builder and the steel reinforcing contractor.

 The theming by attributes

-In one of its modules called "housing marketing", Neodata integrates a primitive GIS, where you can paint the lots according to the state of purchase or economic solvency.
+In one of its modules called "home marketing", Neodata integrates a primitive GIS, where you can paint the lots according to the purchase status or economic solvency.

-I would like to say more, but there is not much more to see, not that it does not exist, but that its use has become popular.
-Finding a reason why this has not had many advances is complicated, it is not the end of the SIG by the painted maps and its precise CAD divorce.
-Neither can we deny that it is a superfluous need, having so many markets the CAD / CAM and the specific cost programs for AEC.
+I would like to say more, but there is not much else to see, not that it does not exist, but that its use has become popular.
+Finding a reason why this has not had much progress is complicated, it is not the extreme of the GIS for the painted maps and its divorce from the precise CAD.
+Nor can we deny that it is a superfluous necessity, CAD / CAM and specific cost programs for AEC have so many markets.

-Looking for a reason, I can only refer to what in my times of Capuchino I have deduced with those who smoke in C #, I remember that more than once we have left on the blackboard a visionary project in this field.
-While IntelliCAD and DataCAD have tried, we conclude that the problem is the sustainability of the developments due to the instability of the most widely used vector standard (they cost a lot and last a short time).
-Although many recognize the dgn as more robust, the dwg is better known and the dxf is a ghost that everyone marries for unfaithful exchange interest.
+Looking for a reason, I can only refer to what in my Cappuccino moments I have deduced with those who smoke in C #, I remember that more than once we have left a visionary project in this field on the blackboard.
+While IntelliCAD and DataCAD have tried, we ended up concluding that the problem is the sustainability of the developments due to the instability of the most widely used vector standard (They cost a lot and last little).
+Although the dgn is recognized by many as more robust, the dwg is better known and the dxf is a ghost that everyone marries for the sake of unfaithful exchange.

-Unless this changes, this dream will continue to be the nightmare that Quantity Takeoff has gone through, which despite being as old as Eagle Point and in the hands of AutoDesk, is only available for the United States.
-It is curious that some functions of Quantity Takeoff are integrated in Civil 3D, but we have seen very little implementation.
+Unless this changes, this dream will remain the nightmare that Quantity Takeoff has gone through, which despite being as old as Eagle Point and being in the hands of AutoDesk, is only available for the United States.
+It is curious that some Quantity Takeoff functions are integrated in Civil 3D, but we have seen very little implemented.

-We hope that the consolidation of the Bim criterion that is now coming to the GIS and the Integrated work of AutoDesk - Bentley can give more stability to the standards; this should motivate the development of better applications in this area ... sustainable.
+We hope that the consolidation of the Bim criterion that is now coming to the GIS and the Integrated work AutoDesk - Bentley can give greater stability to the standards; This should motivate the development of better applications in this area ... sustainable.